Exigency, Round 2

 Mailers, USPS get ready to rumble.

 After poring through untold, mind-numbingly dull and repetitive legal documents relating to postal issues as a regular part of my job, it's refreshing to see that white-glove Washington lawyers can throw down as well as Beyoncé and Solange—or even Darrell Issa and Elijah Cummings!
 Both the U.S. Postal Service and the Alliance of Nonprofit Mailers have appealed various aspects of the Postal Regulatory Commission's (PRC) exigent rate decision, and last week both parties filed briefs on the matter with the D.C.
-Court of Appeals.
+Circuit Court of Appeals.
 In both cases, the white gloves were off.

 The glaring bone of contention: USPS feels it's entitled to its exigent increase in perpetuity; mailers feel that the Postal Service should have no increase at all.